UMAprotocol/docs/welcome.md

 ## What is UMA ##

-UMA builds open source infrastructure for developers to create financial instruments in a permissionless, secure and efficient manner.
+UMA is open source infrastructure for developers to create financial instruments in a permissionless, secure and efficient manner.

 This infrastructure includes:
  - [Priceless financial contract templates](getting-started/priceless-financial-contracts.md) which can be used to create synthetic tokens
  - An optimistic oracle known as the [Data Verification Mechanism](getting-started/oracle.md) (DVM) to enforce financial contracts built on UMA
  - A [Decentralized Governance Process](getting-started/governance.md) to manages improvements of UMA protocol

 These components enable the creation of fast, efficient, and secure synthetic assets on Ethereum.

 **For Developers**